alejandrodf1/alejandrodf1/README.md

-- 👋 Hi, I’m @alejandrodf1
+- 👋 Hi, I’m Alejandro Delgado currently student of biomedicine at Yachay Tech
 - 👀 I’m interested in data science, biomedicine maybe getting into bioinformatics and so on.
 - 🌱 I’m currently learning Data science, git and gitbhub to improve using this tool
 - 💞️ I’m looking to collaborate on everyone